dc25/davecompton.net/_posts/2022-05-01-rust-gtk4-columnview.markdown

 tags:
 ---

-I couldn't find any Rust/GTK4 sample code showing how to use ColumnView so I wrote this:
+I couldn't find any Rust/GTK4 sample code showing how to use ColumnView so I wrote one.

+* Two columns
+* 100000 rows
+* Model is StringList containing StringObject(s) - both defined by GTK4
+* Deletes row from model when user double clicks on it.
+* Tested on Linux and Windows

+If you read this and have any questions/comments, please let me know.

 {% include iframecode.html